gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * order of methods is changed in `B`

 This feature only works for local libraries, not external dependencies.
 More information about compile avoidance can be found in the [userguide](userguide/java_software.html).

+#### Standalone JUnit test suite execution

+It is now possible to declare a JUnit test suite as a software component.
+This incubating feature is however limited to standalone tests because the test suite doesn't yet have a component under test: it is possible to depend on a local library, but not *testing* a local library.
+This is the first step in providing first class support for test suites in the Java software model.

+Declaring a test suite can be done like this:

+    model {
+        components {
+            mySuite(JUnitTestSuiteSpec) {
+                junitVersion '4.12'
+            }
+        }
+    }

+Then the suite can be executed running the `:mySuiteTest` task.

 ## Promoted features